nvk/satoshirun/README.md

 All you have to do:

+1. Test your wallet
-1. Withdraw to your own hardware wallet.
+2. Withdraw to your own hardware wallet.
-2. Wait 24hrs...?
+3. Wait 24hrs...?